Where are the courses held?

 After a brief discussion about the legal requirements before you can ride a bike and the various types of clothing, a rider should consider wearing, the trainee is then introduced to the machine and its controls.

 When the trainee has mastered moving off safely, he or she will then go through a variety of drills which provide the basis for understanding the System of Motorcycle Control.

 The second session starts with a highway code quiz followed by a further discussion about recognising the risks involved and how to limit them.
 This is followed by a Road Ride, which lasts a minimum of 90 minutes, during which time the trainee will get the experience of as many different road formats and junctions as is practicable.
 The instructor will be in radio contact giving advice and assessing the trainee’s abilities.

 For further details and information about what you will need to do the CBT course, go to the ‘CBT’ page.

 CBT Courses are normally held every Saturday at St Peter Port School.

 What does the DA course involve?

-A Road Ride lasts one-two hours, during which time the trainee will be expected to demonstrate that they have good control of their motorcycle and that they can competently manage to ride in traffic and using different styles of road junctions and road formats.
+This consists of a Road Ride of one-two hours, during which time the trainee will be expected to demonstrate that they have good control of their motorcycle and that they can competently manage to ride in traffic and using different styles of road junctions and road formats.

 For further details and information about what you will need to do the ‘Direct Access’ course, go to this page.